 No dance experience needed

-Our dance classes in Hamilton, NZ are designed for people who want to learn ballroom dancing for the first time and have fun doing it.
+Our dance classes are designed for people who want to learn ballroom dancing for the first time and have fun doing it.
 Join us, and in just 10 weeks you'll know some dance basics that will hold you in good stead on the social dance floor.

 Our beginners dance classes run for 50 minutes per week for a total of 10 weeks.
 At the end of the course, you can take your dancing to the next level and move into our level 2 beginner class.